bakamedi/my-angular-web-app/README.md

 Bakke Andrés Medina Abarca

+## Author For Upgrade

+If you branch is a upgrade for improve this project for the education always will be welcome :)

 ## Page for teaching [tutorial]

 Tutorial of the use of MEAN (Mongo, Express, Angular5, Node) with a CRUD and authentication using jwebtoken, guards and routes